Why we’re doing this program

 ☐ Most recent year tax return.
 2019 Federal Business Returns or appropriate business tax schedule based on entity type.
 If 2019 tax return is not available, 2018 is acceptable.

-☐ Cash Flow Statements and Itemized Expense Report for the following months: March, April, May, and June 2020
+☐ Individual monthly cash flow statements and itemized expenses for the following months: March, April, May, and June 2020

 NOTE: Grant reporting and Certification form below (expenditure of funds listed) will be needed prior to awarding of funds or shortly thereafter.
 City will let you know when we need this.
 Download Certification of Expenses Form